Sanjanaj8/airbnb-data-analysis/README.md

 ## Some of the insights gained from the analysis include:
 - The most popular neighborhood for Airbnb rentals is Manhattan.
 - The average price of an Airbnb rental in Staten Island is approximately $309.
 - Airbnb listings and their prices drastically increased in the year 2022.
--
+- Entire house or apartment is the most expensive rental which costs around $10k

+* Wordcloud created

 ## Contact
-If you have any questions about this project, please contact me at [your email address].
+If you have any questions about this project, please contact me.